 The FDA granted 510(k) Class II clearance for the V.A.C.Via™ Negative Pressure Wound Therapy System, (KCI, San Antonio, TX) on March 10, 2010.
 Equivalence is claimed to the KCI Acti V.A.C.™ Therapy System (KCI, San Antonio, TX).
 The intended use for the device states, “V.A.C.Via™ Negative Pressure Wound Therapy System is an integrated wound management system for use in acute, extended and home care settings.
 It is intended to create an environment that promotes wound healing by secondary or tertiary (delayed primary) intention by preparing the wound bed for closure, reducing edema, promoting granulation tissue formation and perfusion, and by removing exudates and infectious material.
 It is indicated for patients with chronic, acute, traumatic, subacute and dehisced wounds, partial-thickness burns, ulcers (such as diabetic, pressure or venous insufficiency), flaps and grafts.”

-This policy applies to the use of non-powered negative pressure wound therapy (NPWT) systems in the outpatient setting.
+This policy applies to the use of non-powered negative pressure wound therapy (NPWT) systems (mechanical or single use (disposable) battery operated devices) in the outpatient setting.

-The use of non-powered negative pressure wound therapy (NPWT) system devices (non-electrically powered NPWT (mechanical); single use (disposable) battery operated, including but not limited to the following, is considered investigational for the treatment of all indications:
+The use of non-powered negative pressure wound therapy (NPWT) system devices (mechanical) or single use (disposable) battery operated negative pressure wound therapy system devices including but not limited to the following, are considered investigational for all indications:

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.